GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (21) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range by 2 yards.

 **Critical Failure**: You fail to produce the blast, suffering spells sickness equal to the spell's tier -1.

+#### Alekora's Screech

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 30 yards

+**Effect**: You scream at a foe in some infernal tongue.
+This inflicts a sonic attack against the target.
+If the spell's attack would qualify to damage armor, it instead lights the foe ablaze as though by the critical hit of a fire attack.

+**At Higher Tiers**: Each tier beyond minimum allows you to affect an additional creature within range.

+**Critical Failure**: You scream out, but affect only yourself with this spell.

 ### Hencor (3
 A war wizard of some renown in old texts.
 Little is known about him and the records of his magic are written in military accounts.